aaronrojas32/ValidateMe/README.md

 - Validate individual date components (day, month, year).
 - Validate combinations of date components.
 - Validate dates provided as strings.
+- Validate time components in both 24-hour and 12-hour formats.
-- Custom exceptions for date and length validation errors.
+- Custom exceptions for date, length, and hour validation errors.

 ## Installation

-To use ValidateMe in your project, you can include the source files directly.
+To use ValidateMe in your project, you can download the .jar